linked-db/linked-ql/README.md

 > [!IMPORTANT]
 >
-> This a fast-evolving project and a few things around here might change in the course of that!
+> Note that this a fast-evolving project and a few things around here might change again before we hit `v1`!

 ## Issues